simplystuart/simplystuart/README.md

 My name is Stuart Dum.
 It's nice to meet you.

-These days you can find me working on projects at [Classical Academic Press](https://classicalacademicpress.com) and [Dumfounded Tech](https://dumfoundedtech.com).
+These days you can find me working on projects at [Ship Sticks](https://www.shipsticks.com/) and [Dumfounded Tech](https://dumfoundedtech.com).
 I occasionally blog at [simplystu.art](https://simplystu.art).

 I'm enthusiastic about:
 - Edge networking